stacyalley/HolidayAPI/README.md

 [Holiday.pdf](https://github.com/stacyalley/Holiday/files/9701521/Holiday.pdf)

 # Assumptions Made
-* The date entered is the observed (pay day off for federal employees) holiday
+* The date entered is the observed (paid day off for federal employees) holiday
-* The request is coming from web app
-* The user knows to search for dates in the years 2021-2023
+* API caller is aware of date range in data: 2021,2022,2023